Blog, Cooking, Puerto Rican

 Instructions

-• Chop the meats into 2-inch chunks or smaller if desired and marinate with the adobo.
+• Chop the meats into 2-inch chunks or smaller if desired and marinate with the seasonings.

-• In a large pot, over low-to-medium heat, combine the oil, sofrito, chicken, and beef, and stir until the meat is brown on all sides.
+• In a large pot, over low-to-medium heat, combine the oil, chicken and beef, and stir fry until the meat is brown on all sides.
 Add a bit of broth if the meat starts to burn or stick to the bottom.

-• Serve and sprinkle cilantro on top if desired.
+• Remove the recao/cilantro.
+Serve and sprinkle fresh cilantro on top if desired.

 • Can be served with rice or on its own as a hearty soup.
 Enjoy!!